BrainSpawnInfosphere/walkingeye/README.md

 * Leg.py - forward/reverse kinematics
 * Gait.py - syncronization of how the 4 legs walk
 * Servo.py - talks to the XL-320 smart servos
+* ahrs - tilt compensated compass which gives roll, pitch, heading

+### docs

+Documentation and [ipython](http://jupyter.org/) notebooks that show how the code works.
+There is also other information on hardware.

+### tests

+`nose` unit tests ... just run `nosetests -vs *.py`.

+### pygecko

+Software using [pygecko](https://github.com/walchko/pygecko) to run the robot.
+It uses the basic driver files in the main directory.

 ## Hardware